MohamedKari/blog.mkari.de/content/posts/cam-transform.md

 - the cam-to-world matrix _pulls the camera out into the world_

 ## 2c: Understanding camera rotation & specifying the cam-to-world rotation from an orthonormal basis
-Now, instead, let's imagine we stay in the world orign, and spin around the heel for +90 degrees around y (this means to the counter-clockwise, so that we face to the left afterwards).
+Now, instead, let's imagine we stay in the world origin, and spin around the heel for +90 degrees around y (this means counter-clockwise so that we face to the left afterward).
-The iPhone's y-axis still points upwards, i.e.,*positive y* remains *positive y*.
+The iPhone's y-axis still points upwards, i.e., *positive y* remains *positive y*.
 Its x-axis however now points to what we call *negative z* in the world coordinate frame (as we can also see from the plastic coordinate frame mounted to it).
-And the iPhone's z-axis now points to what we called *positive x*.
+And the iPhone's z-axis now points to what we call _positive x_*.

 {{< rawhtml >}}
 How do we describe this numerically?
-Of course, $(1, 0, 0)_{world}$ in world coordinates becomes $(1, 0, 0)_{cam}$ in camera coodinates but that is trivial and does not provide us with information about the spatial relationship between the two.
+Of course, $(1, 0, 0)_{world}$ in world coordinates becomes $(1, 0, 0)_{cam}$ in camera coordinates but that is trivial and does not provide us with information about the spatial relationship between the two.
 Instead, we need to know how the camera coordinate axes are situated _with respect to the world axes_.

 Describing the camera motion from the perspective of the world coordinate system, the world's *positive x* $(1, 0, 0)_{\text{world}}$ becomes $(0, 0, -1)_{world}$ for the camera's x-axis.